JuliaStats/GLM.jl/docs/src/examples.md

 r2(olsf) = 0.9964552085765462
 0.9964552085765462
 ```
-Which output similar results.
-Indeed the estimates for x and the intercept are closer from the truth but we know that only because we simulated the data.
+Which are similar results.
+Of course the estimates for x and the intercept are closer from the truth but we know that only because we simulated the data.

 We could try to investigate confidence interval of the mean of the predictions on our design space.